 Ireland is a spooky place!
 So spooky, in fact, that it is the home of Hallowe’en.
 With stories of the “púca” (the native Irish name for a shape-changing spirit) and “banshee” (translated in English as fairy woman), many of the world’s favorite Hallowe’en traditions were formed in Ireland.
 The island’s hills and woodland, valleys and villages, feel especially attuned to those otherworldly stirrings that haunt us at Hallowe’en.
-Read 10 top reasons why Ireland OWNS spooky season!
+Read 10 top reasons why Ireland OWNS the spooky season!

 1. Pumpkin carving